 Construction of our first facility, the Robert W. Hite Treatment Facility and 50 miles of interceptor sewer lines, began in 1964.
 The plant began operating in 1966.
 Scroll through the timeline below to learn more.

 Civic leaders of 13 metropolitan Denver cities signed an historic agreement on May 15, 1961, that created the Metropolitan Denver Sewage Disposal District No. 1.

 Central Plant was completed and began accepting test flows from Denver’s North Side Plant late in the year.

-The District began conducting research on land application of sewage sludge.
+The District began conducting research on land application of biosolids.
 It also established agriculture test plots near Watkins.

 Congress passed the far-reaching Clean Water Act, and it was signed into law by then-President Richard Nixon in October.

-Metro beneficially recycled sewage solids (sludge) in 1973 by trucking vacuum-filtered sludge cake (about 16% solids) to the old Lowry Bombing Range, spreading the solid material onto the surface to dry and then disking the dried sludge cake into the soil with farm implements.
-The sludge-applied areas were seeded with wheat after adequate dormant time to minimize seed inhibition.
+Metro beneficially recycled biosolids in 1973 by trucking vacuum-filtered sludge cake (about 16% solids) to the old Lowry Bombing Range, spreading the solid material onto the surface to dry and then disking the dried sludge cake into the soil with farm implements.
+The applied areas were seeded with wheat after adequate dormant time to minimize seed inhibition.

 In December, the South Plant went online when flows were directed there for the first time, roughly doubling Metro’s treatment capacity.

 Eight new 244,000-cubic-foot anaerobic digesters were completed in 1977 to digest Metro’s sludge.